bazelbuild/rules_k8s/toolchains/kubectl/README.md

 1. Detect the path to the `kubectl` tool (default).
 2. Build the `kubectl` tool from source.
+3. Download a `kubectl` prebuilt binary not on the system path.

+### Use a kubectl built from source
 If you want to build the `kubectl` tool from source you will need to add to your `WORKSPACE` file the following lines (Note:
 The call to `kubectl_configure` must be before the call to